isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-TP Debates.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Ever wished you could be more confident in speaking and in persuading
 others to your point of view?
-If yes, join TP Debates!
+If yes, join the TP Debates!
 <br>
 </p>
 <ul data-tight="true" class="tight">